 Homemade pizza is one of my family’s absolute favorites!
 I haven’t made a pizza in a while and since my family was craving for one, I decided to swap out the usual marinara sauce for fresh vegetables instead, making this pizza a little healthier.

-Loaded with fresh vegetables, Broccoli Tomato Pesto Pizza, turned out to be one fabulous pizza!
+Loaded with fresh vegetables, Broccoli Tomato Pesto Pizza turned out to be one fabulous pizza!
 The secret to its amazing flavors is without a doubt, the additional splash of fresh basil pesto across the top.
 So don’t leave it out.

 Nowadays, I make a simple fresh basil pesto sauce without nuts.
-The flavor is so much better, and fresh tasting without the nuts!
+The flavor is so much better, and fresh-tasting without the nuts!

 My daughter took one bite and said it as an explosion of wonderful flavors in her mouth.
 The melted cheese over the veggies making it SO flavorful!!
 She absolutely loved it!

-Always buy store bought pizza dough.
 Then, allow the pizza dough to rise on the counter for a few hours before working with it.
 Just untwist the tie from the bag and move it forward as far as you can, then seal it again.
 This will allow the dough to expand all on its own – right in the same bag.

-Clean and chop fresh head of broccoli and place it in a medium size pot with 2 inches of water.
+Clean and chop the fresh head of broccoli and place it in a medium-size pot with 2 inches of water.
 Cover and bring to a low boil, and allow broccoli to simmer for 2 minutes.
 Then drain the water, and leave the broccoli in the pot (covered) to steam for 3 to 5 minutes, until it’s tender to the bite.
 Remove from stove and uncover to stop the cooking.
 Set it aside.
 This step can be done ahead of time and even the night before.
 Then the broccoli is ready to add as a pizza topping.

 Option: Use a large serving tray as your working surface for the dough.
 I prefer to use a large serving tray to keep the flour from flying all over the counter, and onto me.
 This method also works for me, making clean-up much faster.

 Don’t have a pizza pan?
 Don’t worry, I prefer to use my cookie sheets instead.
-Yes I use an old cookie sheet, not a fancy pizza plate or dish to bake my pizzas.
+Yes, I use an old cookie sheet, not a fancy pizza plate or dish to bake my pizzas.
 You could say, I’ve become a minimalist.
 My motto lately is – Less is More!

-When the dough is partially baked, remove and add the toppings and put it back in to the oven (once the oven has reached 425F degrees) and bake for additional 10 minutes.
+When the dough is partially baked, remove and add the toppings and put it back into the oven (once the oven has reached 425F degrees) and bake for additional 10 minutes.
 It’s that easy!